 object either an object of class logicFS or the output of an application of logic.bagging with importance = TRUE. data a data frame or matrix consisting of 0's and 1's in which each column corre- sponds to one of the explanatory variables used in the original analysis with logic.bagging or logicFS, and each row corresponds to an observation.
-Must be specified if object is an object of class logicFS, or cl is speci- fied.
+Must be specified if object is an object of class logicFS, or cl is specified.
 If object is an object of class logicBagg and neither data nor cl is specified, data and cl stored in object is used to compute the ChiSquare statistics.
-It is, however, highly recommended to use new data to test the inter- actions contained in object, as they have been found using the data stored in object, and it is very likely that most of them will show up as interesting if they are tested on the same data set. cl a numeric vector of 0's and 1's specifying the class labels of the observations in data.
+It is, how- ever, highly recommended to use new data to test the interactions contained in vim.chisq cl a numeric vector of 0's and 1's specifying the class labels of the observations in data.
 Must be specified either if object is an object of class logicFS, or if data is specified.